global-asp/asp-source/en/0201_donkey-child.md

 ##
 Shy but brave, the little girl moved nearer to the woman.

-“We must keep her with us,” the little girl’s people decided.
-“We’ll keep her and her child safe.”
+"We must keep her with us," the little girl's people decided.
+"We'll keep her and her child safe."

 ##
 The child was soon on its way.

-“Push!”
+"Push!"

-“Bring blankets!”
+"Bring blankets!"

-“Water!”
+"Water!"

-“Puuuuussssshhh!!!”
+"Puuuuussssshhh!!!"

 ##
 But when they saw the baby, everyone jumped back in shock.

-“A donkey?!”
+"A donkey?!"

 ##
 Everyone began to argue.

-“We said we would keep mother and child safe, and that’s what we’ll do,” said some.
+"We said we would keep mother and child safe, and that's what we'll do," said some.

-“But they will bring us bad luck!” said others.
+"But they will bring us bad luck!" said others.

 ##
 And so the woman found herself alone again.